Orbital Mott transition in two dimensional Pyrochlore lattice: Introduction

+To solve the Hubbard model for finite temperature, DMFT has been a method of choice, be it single orbital model\cite{georges-rmp, kotliar-prl}, or multi-orbital model\cite{kotliar, florens, tomoko}.
+Many qualitative features of orbital-degenerate Mott transition are found to be available in single band model as well\cite{kotliar}, however new features emerge, that require non-trivial treatment of multiple orbitals, such as different scaling of the critical couplings $U_{c1}$ and $U_{c2}$ as function of the number of orbitals\cite{florens}.
+Recently, Kawakami et al studied the Mott transition in the three-orbital Hubbard model and investigated how the orbital level splitting affects the Mott transition in the case of two electrons per site using (DMFT) combined with continuous-time quantum Monte Carlo simulations\cite{tomoko}.
+A general mechanism for the coexistence of both itinerant and localised conduction electrons has been proposed\cite{hassan} and the orbital selective Mott transition in two-band Hubbard models with different bandwidths has been explored using another form of DMFT\cite{akihisa}.

+Within DMFT, or its cluster variants\cite{maier-cdmft, sato-cdmft}, the correlated lattice system is mapped to one or more correlated sites coupled with non-interacting bath of electrons, and one gets to solve the quantum problem at the cost of ignoring spatial fluctuation in the lattice.
+The neglect of spatial correlations and the lack of visual intuition about the transition, motivated us in past to explore a complementary real-space Monte Carlo based approach (discussed later), which provides a reasonable description of Mott physics in a real space setting and allows a certain degree of visualization.

-Since last 25 years, there has been an explosion of interest in the magnetic behavior of pyrochlore oxides.
-They exhibit metallic, insulating or semi-conducting behavior often coupled with magnetic phase transitions.
-Pyrochlores are a good system for studying the effects of spin-orbital interplay.
-A main goal is to understand how various phase transition such as magnetic ordering and metal insulator transitions emerges from this interplay.
-Most importantly, pyrochlores provide an opportunity to study the role of geometrical frustration in phase transitions.\cite{gardner}.
-The metal-insulator transition (MIT) in Mo pyrochlore oxides $(R_2Mo_2O_7)$ (where R is rare earth metal) and role of its frustrated lattice structure has been extensively studied\cite{matsuhira, nakatsuji}.
-The evolution of charge dynamics at metal-insulator transition has been spectroscopically investigated for $Nd_2 (Ir_{1-x} Rh_x)_2 O_7$ where the spin-orbit interaction as well as the electron correlation is effectively tuned by the doping level (x)\cite{ueda}.
+In this paper, we use this approach to solve a two orbital Hubbard model, inspired from the recent interest in pyrochlore compounds for studying the effects of spin-orbital interplay and geometrical frustration\cite{gardner}.
+The metal-insulator transition (MIT) in Mo pyrochlore oxides $(R_2Mo_2O_7)$\cite{motome4} (where R is rare earth metal) and role of its frustrated lattice structure has been extensively studied earlier for Ir based pyrochlore\cite{matsuhira, nakatsuji}.
+The evolution of charge dynamics at metal-insulator transition has been experimentally investigated for $Nd_2(Ir_{1-x}Rh_x)_2O_7$ where the spin-orbit interaction as well as the electron correlation is effectively tuned by the doping level $x$\cite{ueda}.
 The transition from ferromagnetic metal to spin glass insulator and paramagnetic metal has been observed with increase of the radius of rare earth metal ion $R^{3+}$ and external pressure due to the competing double exchange and super exchange interactions on the frustrated lattice\cite{iguchi1}.
+Likewise, the role of orbital degrees of freedom has been debated in metal insulator transitions in various pyrochlore oxides\cite{hanasaki}.